A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 2/README.md

 ### General Notes and Advice

 Apply (double) [Weak](http://2e.aonprd.com/Rules.aspx?ID=791) or (double) [Elite](http://2e.aonprd.com/Rules.aspx?ID=790) templates as appropriate to suit the capabilities of your party.
-If they are finding it hard going then liberally apply weak templates.
+If they are finding it hard going then liberally apply weak templates or remove minions.
-If they are breezing through then liberally apply elite templates.
+If they are breezing through then liberally apply elite templates or add minions.

 ## Part 1: Murder Most Foul (XP 240, Party Level 4)